 Candace M. Polster focuses her practice on complex patent litigation, due diligence, and counseling clients with IP issues.
 Candace has experience litigating IP cases in US federal district courts, state courts, and at the US International Trade Commission.
-Prior to law school, she worked as a pharmaceutical chemist in research and development for ten years at Eli Lilly where she gained experience with molecular synthesis, drug formulation development, medical device design, and FDA regulatory filings.
-Her technical background encompasses small molecules and large molecules including peptides and antibodies.
-She is knowledgeable about chemical analytical techniques and characterization tests, particularly chromatography.
+Prior to law school, she worked as a pharmaceutical chemist in research and development for 10 years at Eli Lilly where she gained experience with molecular synthesis, drug formulation development, medical device design, due diligence, and FDA regulatory filings.

 Indiana University Maurer School of Law, 2019, J.D.